dogweather/forkful/content/en/c/good-coding-practices/organizing-code-into-functions.md

   \ into smaller, reusable blocks of code.
 This practice enhances readability,\u2026"
 lastmod: '2024-03-13T22:45:00.516382-06:00'
 model: gpt-4-0125-preview
-summary: "Organizing code into functions in C involves breaking down complex tasks\
-  \ into smaller, reusable blocks of code.
-This practice enhances readability,\u2026"
+summary: Organizing code into functions in C involves breaking down complex tasks into smaller, reusable blocks of code.
 title: Organizing code into functions
 weight: 18
 ---